MicrosoftDocs/azure-docs/articles/industry/agriculture/prepare-for-deployment.md

 Before you start the deployment, ensure that the following prerequisites are in place:

-- An Azure Sentinel account
+- A Sentinel account
 - An Azure AD app registration

-## Create an Azure Sentinel account
+## Create a Sentinel account

-An account with Azure Sentinel helps you to download the Sentinel satellite imagery from their official website to your device.
+An account with Sentinel helps you to download the Sentinel satellite imagery from their official website to your device.
 To create a free account, do the following:

 1. Go to the [Sentinel account registration page](https://scihub.copernicus.eu/dhus/#/self-registration).
 1. On the registration form, provide your first name, last name, username, password, and email address.